• Skip to primary navigation

 Have you ever been in a restaurant and tasted something so incredibly good that you just couldn't leave without finding out how it was made?

-I was at a cozy B & B in northern California, with a very small dining room and an even smaller kitchen.
+Years ago at a cozy B & B in northern California, with a very small dining room and an even smaller kitchen, I tasted the best French toast of my life, and I desperate to know everything about it.

-The chef was very kind and chatted with me long enough to give me a rough idea of the ingredients and cooking technique.
+I made my way into the kitchen and chatted with the chef long enough to get a rough idea of the ingredients and cooking technique.
 I wrote everything down the second I had the chance.

-I've been making this recipe for about twenty years, and it's never fails to be the biggest hit at any brunch.
+I've been making it for about twenty years now.
+It never fails to be the biggest hit at any brunch.

 Side view of bundt-shaped French Toast Bread Pudding